grislyeye/grislyeye.com/posts/black-griffin-session-30.md

 <p>You break and eat a portion of your rations each, while Orin warily watches the dripping woods about you.</p>

-<p>Nothing untoward happens until you finish your dry repast, when you hear a keen, high wailing in the distance, coming from the direction the farm lies in.</p>
+<p>Nothing untoward happens until you finish your dry repast, when you hear a keen, high wailing in the distance, coming from the direction of the farm.</p>

 <p>It stops almost as soon as it starts, but you all shudder as though it suddenly got colder.</p>